 Academia

-I have worked on and been involved in a variety of really cool projects and activities during my time in academia:
+I have worked on and been involved in a variety of really cool projects and activities during my time in academia.
+You can view my ORCID record here: ORCID iD icon

 Physics